 🥕 How much does explainer video cost?

 🥕 How to create an animation pipeline production?

 🥕 Video length best practices: How long marketing videos should be?

 Each of these ads is an awesome example of SaaS product videos that you can use in the first stage of your sales funnel (for more details read this article — How to Create a Successful Video Marketing Sales Funnel).
 Cinematic aesthetics and popular culture references, as well as working with pain points of the target audience, turn these ads into masterpieces.

 This is another example of SaaS promo videos where actors are involved.
 While it does not contain a voiceover, the video is filled with words.
-However, this approach is fully justified since it is a perfect way to show users the interface and tells them about the mission of this SaaS product – to help people find the right words.
+However, this approach is fully justified since it is a perfect way to show users the interface and tell them about the mission of this SaaS product – to help people find the right words.
 Simple and engaging storytelling helps us walk in the characters’ shoes and empathize with the brand.

 Who said that innovations in the gas industry can only be described in technical terms?
 This short animation easily explains how the platform for fuel distributors and their customers works.
 It will take you onlya few minutes to learn how to optimize gas transportation to anywhere in the world while keeping your name anonymous.
 The video was created using a 2D technique and is supported by the gentle masculine voiceover.

 Google Calendar — SaaS explainer video production example

 Google releases a new SaaS product explainer video for presentation or service promotion almost every month (find them here), but this soulful one, created over 5 years ago, remains an icon of its genre.
 Here, we see the Google Calendar interface, as well as funny real-life situations in which this tool will be useful.
 The voiceover does not name or describe these situations, forcing us to keep an eye on what is happening on the screen.